kierenpinto/kp_heruko/README.md

-##New Heruko App
+# Kieren's Heruko App
-Just testing heruko deployment
+This App Will plug into Firebase at some stage.

+### For Development
+run:
+composer update